 We stand by the journalism we produce and when it is incorrect, make every possible way to correcting it.
 We welcome feedback from our readers and sources regarding the information that we publish.
 We agree and follow with the Editors' Code of Practice.

 We strive to treat sources fairly.
 This means putting things into perspective and summarising the arguments of people we are recognisably fair and accurate.

 At times sources will ask to remain anonymous, and we will work with them to protect their anonymity in the interest of protecting the professional standing of the source.

 All Pocket-lint articles can be updated as soon as possible.
 Articles may be "updated" to reflect developments in the news cycle.
 Posts can be "corrected" if there are factual inaccuracies.
 If a story is factually incorrect and has been corrected we will add a correction to the bottom of the article for readers to see.

 Readers can report factual errors via our feedback form or our postal address.

 When we publish erroneous information on social networks, we will endeavour to correct it on that platform.

 There are a number of different articles that fit under the news section.
-These include general news articles, factual news, opinion, analysis, explainers, and promotions.
+These include general news articles, factual news, opinion, analysis, explainers, promotions, shopping, and rumours.